ILLiad offers the convenient option of having articles delivered to you without ever going to the library or waiting for mail delivery.

 How do I get Adobe Acrobat Reader?

-Adobe Acrobat Reader is available without charge from Adobe Systems, Inc. Click the "Get Adobe Reader" button to go directly to the download page.
+Adobe Acrobat Reader is available without charge from the Adobe website.
+Click the "Support" link to go directly to the "Download & install" page.

 How do I get my articles when they arrive?